 GSPIA and non-GSPIA students wishing to register for a course that has reached its maximum published enrollment may do so only with the permission of the instructor of the course and the assistant dean.
-GSPIA and non-GSPIA students wishing to register for a course that is restricted may do so only with the permission of the director of student services.
+GSPIA and non-GSPIA students wishing to register for a course that is restricted may do so only with the permission of the Academic Advising office.